 Brown Thrashers are like that.
 They seem to treat thickets like their personal security system.
 If there’s a tangle of branches within fifty yards, that’s exactly where they’ll decide to be.

 I don’t have nearly as many Brown Thrasher photos as I would like to have in my galleries.
-I didn’t see them at all in Utah and here they are skulky, keeping to gardens, thickets, hedges, and dense forest edges.
+In Utah, I didn’t see them at all and here they are skulky, keeping to gardens, thickets, hedges, and dense forest edges.

 When I have a Brown Thrasher in my viewfinder, I’m a happy woman.